-We support investors and managers throughout the investment cycle by advising on forest management, benchmarking and improvement studies and inventory modelling and analysis.
+We support investors and managers the investment cycle, advising on forest management, benchmarking and improvement studies, and inventory modelling and analysis.

-- The log type assortments into which the total recoverable yield can be divided
+- Log type assortments into which the total recoverable yield can be allocated

-- Extending the modelled parameters from physical yields to financial parameters such as unit revenues, production costs or growing costs
+– financial factors such as unit revenues, production costs and growing costs;

-- Furthering the extension to other parameters such as those involving carbon sequestration, water flow and social impact
+– environmental and economic parameters such as those involving carbon sequestration, water flow and social impact

-- A representation of the transport network, and the costs of delivery from different parts of the estate to the alternative markets
+- A representation of the transport network, and the costs of delivery from different parts of the estate to the various market access points

-- Incorporating logistical constraints such as transport routes, harvest system capacities, and nursery supply.
+- Incorporation of logistical constraints such as transport routes, harvest system capacities, and nursery supply.

-Indufor is acutely aware of the importance of forest estate modelling within forest management, and staff members involved in valuation and forest resource consulting are proficient with the software.
+Indufor’s work demonstrates forest estate modelling’s prime importance in forest management, and staff members involved with valuation and forest resource consulting are proficient with the necessary modelling software.

-- All valuations produced by the IAP/IAPA offices employ a forest estate model as the underpinning framework
+- All valuations produced by the Australian offices employ a forest estate model as the underpinning framework;

 - Forest estate models are a preferred approach when conducting asset due diligence reviews